ads-andredesantana/Rocket_Elevators_Foundation/README.md

 A serie of tests were made in the Rocket_Elevators_Foundation APP using RSpec ( http://rspec.info ).
 To run the tests you just need to put in your command line: bundle exec rspec --format documentation

-Here are the tests effectuated:
+Here are the tests performed:

 1. A module called ElevatorMedia and the class Streamer were used to implements the code.
 1. The Streamer class contains a standard method getContent that returns an html ( a string that contains valid html ready to be displayed on a web page ex: "<div>Interesting content</div>" ).